 VAA is continuing to closely monitoring the situation and continuously assessing our plans to manage the impact of COVID-19 in our airport.

 Travel Safe YYJ and the Steps we have taken to prepare for travel:

 - Working with our contracted custodial team to increase surface cleaning and sanitization in all high traffic areas and washrooms.
 We're including the use of a concentrated probiotic cleaner which remains active for several days and enhances the efficiency of disinfectants.

-- Deploying more hand sanitizing stations throughout the terminal building and adjusting all automated water taps in restrooms to run for 20 seconds, the recommended time to wash hands.
+- Deploying more hand sanitizing stations as received throughout the terminal building and adjusting all automated water taps in restrooms to run for 20 seconds, the recommended time to wash hands.
 All of our washrooms already include automated soap and paper towel dispensers.